 Commemorating World AIDS Day in Spokane

 SPOKANE, Wash. – Dec.
 1 will once again mark the arrival of World AIDS Day, a global event held each year that unites people globally in the fight against HIV.
-Spokane Regional Health District and several of its partners invite the community to join them in commemorating World AIDS Day.
+Spokane Regional Health District (SRHD) and SAN – Spokane AIDS Network invite the community to join them in commemorating World AIDS Day.

-Approximately 600 people in Spokane County are living with HIV disease.
-With advances in medications, affected people are living longer and healthier lives.
+With advances in medications, people are living longer and healthier lives.
 HIV medications, taken daily as prescribed, also decrease the chances a person will transmit the virus to others—a central concept behind SRHD’s decision earlier this to year to join the global HIV prevention campaign Undetectable = Untransmittable, also known as U=U.

-Testing is always available through Spokane Regional Health District’s HIV/STD Services program, (509) 324-1542.
+More information about treatment is available through SRHD’s HIV/STD Services program; testing is also available (509) 324-1542.
 The only way a person can know for sure whether they have HIV is to get tested.
 Centers for Disease Control and Prevention recommend that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine health care.
-About one in seven people in the United States who have HIV don’t know they have it.
+About one in seven people in the United States who have HIV do not know they have it.

 More information can be found at www.srhd.org.
-Spokane Regional Health District’s web site also offers comprehensive, updated information about Spokane Regional Health District and its triumphs in making Spokane a safer and healthier community.
+SRHD’s web site also offers comprehensive, updated information about Spokane Regional Health District and its triumphs in making Spokane a safer and healthier community.
 Become a fan of SRHD on Facebook to receive local safety and wellness tips.
 You can also follow us on Twitter @spokanehealth.